Lukaswbrr/Demo-Scripter/docs/getting_started/overview.md

 >Sets can go to different sets, for example, you can use a button handler which shows different options that goes to a different set!
 >Like "start" > "choice1" or "start" > "choice2".

+>[!NOTE]
+>Always remember to connect the end dialogue signal scene to the script!
+>Otherwise, the dialogue wouldn't end!

 ## Dialogue Next function
 Using the example above as reference, instead of setting manually the id using add_dialogue_start, you can use add_dialogue_next to create a new dialogue on a next page automatically!